How to Use submitit

 variables in the running Slurm jobs.

-Submitting GPU Jax Jobs on CPU-Only Nodes
+Submitting GPU JAX Jobs on CPU-Only Nodes

-Weird Jax issues with GPUs.
+Weird JAX issues with GPUs.

 executor = submitit.SlurmExecutor(folder="logs")